 - A. The student will be ineligible to participate in inter-member school competition if: - The student at any time is registered in less than 10 credits; - The student is over the age of 18 years on or before September 01 of the school year at the time of registration; - III.
 The student has attended high school for any part of 3 years since starting grade 10 at any school within or outside of Alberta and has not applied for and been granted eligibility by the Compliance Officer or by the Appeal Committee; - IV.
-The student has transferred to a member school after attending another high school at any school within or outside of Alberta and has not applied for and been granted eligibility by the Compliance Officer or by the Appeal Committee; - V. The student has ever been registered in a course of studies at a post-secondary educational institution and has not applied for and been granted eligibility by the Compliance Officer or by the Appeal Committee; - VI.
+The student has transferred to a member school after attending another high school at any school within or outside of Alberta and has not applied for and been granted eligibility by the Compliance Officer or by the Appeal Committee: - V. The student has ever been registered in a course of studies at a post-secondary educational institution and has not applied for and been granted eligibility by the Compliance Officer or by the Appeal Committee; - VI.
 A student has participated on or with a nonschool team other than as permitted in Section IV paragraph 5; or - VII.
+Either the Compliance Officer or the ASAA Executive Committee make a finding that either Section IV, paragraph 09 or paragraph 10 applies; or - VIII.
 A student, their guardian or the Principal of the student's member school has refused or neglected to provide a signed copy of the ASAA Student/Guardian Acknowledgment and Agreement form or a successor version of same or has acted in a manner inconsistent with the principles and commitments therein. - B. Eligibility of a student to participate in intermember school competition may be suspended or terminated by the ASAA Executive in the event of any conduct of that student that violates any standard of conduct or ethics set out in this Handbook, including but not limited to, the Code of Ethics found in this Handbook. - C. Eligibility of a student to participate in intermember school competition may be suspended or terminated by the ASAA Executive in the event of any conduct of that student's teammate(s) or coach(es) that violates any standard of conduct or ethics set out in this Handbook, including but not limited to, the Code of Ethics found in the Handbook.